rtmigo/bgprocess_py/README.md

         # waiting for the second line from the process output
         str2 = bp.next_line()

-        # reading next line, but not waiting too long
+        # waiting for the next line, but not too long
         str3 = bp.next_line(read_timeout=0.25)  # 0.25 seconds

         # skipping lines until we get the line mathing the condition